 - Bypass of Rocky Mountain National Park Loop to Grand Lake: Given the hassle of permits and need for a bear canister, I skipped this 25 mile loop.
 It can be done as a day hike but then I would have needed to spend a second night in Grand Lake and it was a bit too pricey for my taste.
-I will go back to do this loop sometime while visiting my parents.
+(I hiked this loop the next summer while visiting family in CO).

 - Twin Lakes, CO Bypass: this is a short alternate that goes west out of Twin Lakes and crosses the river that flows into the lakes.
 The official trail goes east all the way around the lakes and then back west to meet up on the way to Hope Pass.
-I had already walked much of this when I did the Colorado Trail, so we took the shortcut bypassing the lakes and saved about 10 miles.
-This alt is not recommended in the spring or early summer because the river can be running high.
-For us it was an easy shin-high stroll across.
+I had already walked much of this when I did the Colorado Trail, so I took the shortcut bypassing the lakes and saved about 10 miles.
+This alt is not recommended in the spring or early summer because the river runs high.
+For me it was an easy shin-high stroll across.

-- Ghost Ranch, NM: Everyone takes this alt to resupply in Ghost Ranch/Santa Fe.
-Relentless got off the trail at this juncture so of course I went into Ghost Ranch and then Santa Fe to see him off.
-I’ve actually never heard of anyone that bypassed Ghost Ranch and don’t know if the official route is shorter or longer.
-This is another section they should just label as the official route.
+- Ghost Ranch, NM: Many take this alt to resupply in Ghost Ranch/Santa Fe.
+Relentless got off the trail at this juncture so I went into Ghost Ranch and then Santa Fe to see him off.
+I’ve actually never known anyone that bypassed Ghost Ranch and don’t know if the official route is shorter or longer.
+There an option to take the main route and hitch into Chama as well.